rundef/async_rithmic/README.md

 ```

 ## Credentials

+Copy the skeleton file `RITHMIC_CREDENTIALS_SKELETON.ini` located in `src/rithmic/config/envs`.

 Contact Rithmic to setup access to Rithmic Test and Rithmic Paper Trading environments.

-Once you have log in credentials, create local copies for each environment based off the file RITHMIC_CREDENTIALS_SKELETON.ini located in src/rithmic/config/envs
+Once you have log in credentials, create local copies for each environment based off the file

 Each environment will need a local ini file with your credentials, currently available are RITHMIC_PAPER_TRADING.ini and RITHMIC_TEST.ini